 Construction of the Ropsley should be a relatively straightforward if slightly time consuming exercise.
 Unlike cheaper models the walls don't arrive in handy pre-formed panels and have to be put together log by interlocking log.
 Not difficult (provided you read the instructions carefully and identify all the parts accurately) but it will take a little time.
 The construction stage is also when you want to give some thought as to the treatment and finish you wish to apply to your building.
 The building is supplied untreated, meaning you will have to apply a good preservative at the time of or shortly after construction.
 It's not strictly necessary to apply a decorative finish but we'd suggest you do.
 Even preserved wood will quickly take on a worn and weathered appearance once it's exposed to the elements and you should be able to find a good decorative preservative - our feature on Decorating and Protecting your Corner Summerhouse (opens in a new window) is worth a look.
 And we'd suggest you think about carrying out this vital work before you put the building together.
 That way you can make sure you reach all the parts that need protection/decoration, including those that might be difficult to get to once the building is put together.
 There's nothing worse than seeing a beautifully finished log cabin with areas of bare wood exposed due to expansion or contraction or slight movement of the woodwork after the finish has been applied.

 There's plenty of internal space both for outdoor living and for secure storage and the fact the cabin is available in three sizes means you should be able to find something to suit your needs.
 There are a few comparable models around, particularly the Mercia Corner Lodge Plus which usually comes in at a little more expensive in its 28mm log version.
 It features substantially different styling as well and is only available in a single size so it's not really a direct comparison and the choice may come down to personal preference.
 We do think the Mercia offers slightly better construction though, particularly with its 19mm tongue and groove floor and safety glass as standard.
-You'll also find the Villandry/Leygrove which is usually also a little more expensive and features a solid sheet roof which we're not too keen on though you do get toughened glass thrown in.
-Finally, there's the Pickering/Ripon - 34mm logs here and, usually, a step up in price too.
-Have a look though, the design is similar and if your budget can stretch it's worth a look.
+You'll also find the Villandry/Leygrove which is usually also a little more expensive and features a solid sheet roof which we're not too keen on, though you do get toughened glass thrown in.

 All in all we think the Ropsley and Livia summerhouses offer good value if you're looking for a corner model in a log cabin style.
 There are one or two concessions to economy, we're thinking of the solid sheet floor and horticultural glass as standard, but you can always upgrade the windows and overall you get a good solid building combined with, we think, great visual appeal.
 If it's your choice the Ropsley shouldn't let you down.
 We've awarded it 4 stars but make that 4.5 with the toughened glass upgrade.